Feline Hyperesthesia Syndrome

 A common Feline Hyperesthesia medication is Fluoxetine, which is often used in humans with OCD and other neurological disorders.

-These medications can also reduce stress, which often alleviates symptoms to some degree.
+These medications will help reduce stress, which often alleviates symptoms to some degree.

 Stress Management

-Since some believe that stress can be an underlying cause of FHS, and since stress management often reduces symptoms, it is important to find ways you can decrease your cat’s stress.
+Stress management often reduces symptoms, therefore it is important to find ways to decrease your cat’s stress.

 This may include: